Frank wrote to me:

 If anyone can help in any way with this rhyme – if anyone knows anything else about it, please let us know.

 Thanks in advance!

 This article was posted on Friday, February 5th, 2010 at 2:31 pm and is filed under Countries & Cultures, Languages, Mama Lisa, Nursery Rhymes, Proverbs, Questions, Slovenia, Slovenian, Slovenian Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Can Anyone Help with a Slovenian Rhyme about St. Matthew Breaking up Ice?”